whopio/next-app-middleware/README.md

 In this example the forward.ts file declares a locale rewrite.
 This setup will result in the final middleware to consider any external request to `/` a request to `/[locale]` and will block all direct external requests to `/[locale]`

+### app/\*\*/rewrite.{ts,js}

+A rewrite.ts file indicates to the framework that the directory is an external path.
+The rewrite handler will receive the same arguments as a middleware handler would but is expected to return the final location the request will be routed to.
+Can not be used to rewrite the host.

+### app/\*\*/redirect.{ts,js}

+Similar to rewrite.ts but results in a redirect instead of a rewrite

 ### middleware.hooks.{ts,js}

 A collection of hooks that can be used to extend the middleware lifecylce